-Barton slides to just outside the top five this year with the announcement that Zillow Group quit its iBuying program, Zillow Offers, after losing a reported $420 million in the three months ending September 2021.
+Barton slides a few slots to five this year with the announcement that Zillow Group quit its iBuying program, Zillow Offers, after losing a reported $420 million in the three months ending September 2021.
 Zillow is laying off a quarter of its 8,000 staff.
 Yet the company remains relatively healthy with its Premier Agent cash cow as it pursues other alternative financing avenues to streamline the transaction.
 Anyone counting Barton out, will most likely be proven wrong, as Barton has proven that he an exceptional entrepreneur, and, as leader of Zillow Group, he remains extremely powerful in the industry.

-Daimler became president at Zillow Group in February 2021 and, is now responsible for its Premier Agent business (Zillow Group’s biggest business), corporate communications, and government relations.
-Premier Agent brought in $359 million in the third quarter 2021, a 20 percent growth from the previous year.
-Daimler joined the company in 2013 when Zillow acquired StreetEasy, a startup she founded in 2006.
+President at Zillow Group since February 2021, Daimler is responsible for the company’s Premier Agent business (Zillow Group’s biggest business), corporate communications and government relations.
+Premier Agent brought in $1.0 billion in 2022 through the third quarter.
+Daimler joined the company in 2012 when Zillow acquired Buyfolio, a startup she founded in 2006.

-Doctorow has led realtor.com operator Move (a subsidiary of global media company News Corp (Nasdaq: NWSA)) since early 2020 and has affected significant performance results.
-In the third quarter 2021, Move reported $42 million in revenue, a 30 percent increase from the same period the year before based, in part, on success of the company’s newer referral model.
+Doctorow has led Realtor.com operator Move (a subsidiary of global media company News Corp) since early 2020 and has generated steady results.
+In the third quarter 2022, Move reported $170 million in revenue, a slight uptick from the same period the year before.
 Doctorow came to Move from eBay, where he served as head of global growth.
 Previously, he was chief marketing and strategy officer at Expedia.

 Baur runs the real estate brokerage platform MoxiWorks, which provides CRMs, websites, intranets, an advertising tool and more into one tool for brokers and agents.
-The company, owned by private equity firm Vector Capital with large brokerage companies Windermere Real Estate, Long & Foster and Howard Hanna also as investors.
-MoxiWorks serves over 800 brokerage clients and over 400,000 agents using its platform.
+The company is owned by private equity firm Vector Capital with large brokerage companies Windermere Real Estate, Long & Foster and Howard Hanna also as investors.
+MoxiWorks serves more than 800 brokerage clients, over 500 MLSs, and over 400,000 agents using its platform.

-As Presidents & Managing Partners of Constellation Software’s Real Estate business, Smith and George oversee a number of real estate tech offerings including Real Estate Digital, SmartZip, Offrs.com, Market Leader, Zurple and Sharper Agent.
+As vice president and general manager, respectively, of Constellation Software’s Perseus Group, George and Smith oversee a number of real estate tech offerings including Constellation1, SmartZip, Offrs.com, Market Leader, Zurple and Sharper Agent.
 In 2021, the unit acquired CRM Top Producer from Move.

-As head of the data and analytics for Black Knight Inc. (NYSE: BKI), Graboske oversees the technology development for real estate professionals, the mortgage industry and secondary markets, including the company’s popular MLS software Paragon used by over 200 MLSs across the nation.
-Graboske earned two bachelor’s degrees from the University of California, Berkeley.
+As head of the data and analytics for Black Knight, Graboske oversees the technology development for real estate professionals, the mortgage industry and secondary markets, including the company’s popular MLS software Paragon used by over 200 MLSs across the nation.

-Wurzer runs FBS, which offers the popular MLS software Flexmls used by over 157 MLSs and 305,000 agents and the Spark API, an application that makes MLS data available for use in other systems.
-In addition, he serves as vice chair for the board of directors of the Real Estate Standards Organization
+Wurzer runs FBS, which offers the popular MLS software Flexmls used by over 157 MLSs and 323,000 agents and the Spark API, an application that makes MLS data available for use in other systems.
+In 2022, In addition, he serves as vice chair for the board of directors of the Real Estate Standards Organization

 Real Estate Almanac – The residential real estate brokerage industry’s 360-degree compendium and analysis of leaders, organized real estate, technology, franchise brands, enterprises, and brokerages.
 Researched, analyzed and produced by T3 Sixty.